 The Impact Of Lifestyle On Your Overall Health

-Prevention and Treatment “Let food be thy medicine and let thy medicine be food.”
+Lung health “Let food be thy medicine and let thy medicine be food.”
 Hippocrates is considered the Father of Western Medicine.
 We have plenty of available food, but are faced with malnutrition associated with nutritional deficiencies and dietary excess.

 We are a nation of processed foods in supersize quantities combined with a sedentary life style.
 We are overfed and undernourished.
 It is important to acknowledge the role of nutrition as a factor in preventing serious life threatening diseases.

 Lung disease, heart disease, cancer and diabetes are some of the major health threats that are linked to poor nutrition and lack of exercise.
 Dietary considerations are also important in the prevention and management of head, neck and oral cancers.
 Current evidence supports a diet high in fruits, vegetables and plant-based foods for prevention of oral cancer.
 Low physical activity levels and poor diet are strongly associated with increased odds of periodontal disease.